What are the responsibilities and job description for the Grants Manager position at Harris County?

 Most assignments will be performed in an office, meeting, or operations command center environment, but some field work may be required.
 May be required to work extended work hours during activation of disaster recovery operations for an unspecified length of time (varies based on the extent of the event).

-This position requires bending, stooping, and lifting to 25 lbs., frequent walking, standing, sitting, reaching, and ascending/descending stairs.
+This position requires bending, stooping, and lifting up to 25 lbs., as well as frequent walking, standing, sitting, reaching, and ascending/descending stairs.

 Employment may be contingent on passing a drug screen and meeting other standards.